 Most steelhead are lost within the first 10 seconds after the hookup.
 The explosive power and speed of these fish when first hooked is amazing!
 During these first crucial seconds of the battle, any little mistake made by the angler or flaw in his equipment usually results in a lost fish.
 It is important to get any loose line back on the reel as quickly as possible.
 Don't try to stop or turn the fish on the first long run: you can't.
 Just hold the rod tip up and let the reel's drag do the work.
 It should be set tight enough to put some pressure on the fish and prevent the spool from over running, but not strong enough to break your leader.
 If the steelhead gets a great distance downstream from you in the fast water, you usually have to follow it and try to get below it.
 Keep the pressure on the fish and fight it by holding the rod low to the water and switching from one side to the other.
 This will keep the fish off balance, and you will be able to turn and tire it more quickly.
 Don't play the fish to exhaustion, especially if you intend to release it.
 If the fish is to be released try to keep it in the water while you remove the hook.
 To release the fish, hold it upright facing into the current until it regains its strength and can swim away.

 Wading rivers can be dangerous, especially during the winter months.
 To make your trip safer, anglers are advised to take some safety precautions: wear spiked footwear, use polarized glasses, always fish with a buddy, wear a life preserver and always be cautious.

-For current regulations on the tributary you are fishing please review the Great Lakes and Tributary Regulations section of your fishing guide.
+For current regulations on the tributary you are fishing please review the Great Lakes and Tributary Regulations (leaving DEC website to official Fishing Regulations Guide vendor website) section of your fishing guide.